 Automatically create a thumbnail-preview of your live-stream every X minutes using FFmpeg

 When you're showing your stream on a website, you may also want to use a thumbnail of the video-stream that is being streamed to the server at that very moment.
 We can accomplish this by instructing FFmpeg to create a new thumbnail every xx minutes.
-In this example I show how to create a new thumbnail every minute.
-It's possible to create a new file for each thumbnail, but I choose to overwrite the one file every minute, cause I want to refer to the thumbnail image from the website so it's easier to use a static name for this.
+In this example, I show how to create a new thumbnail every minute.
+It's possible to create a new file for each thumbnail, but I choose to overwrite the one file every minute, because I want to refer to the thumbnail image from the website so it's easier to use a static name for this.
 In your nginx.conf file you will have to add this line to the application block that you want to grab.

 sudo mkdir /var/livestream/thumbs